drocheam/optrace/docs/source/usage/gui.rst

      - Move the camera view
    * - Ctrl + Mouse drag
      - Rotate the camera view around the center of the scene window
-   * - ``+`` and ``-``
+   * - Keys ``+`` and ``-``
      - Zoom in or out
-   * - arrow keys
+   * - Arrow keys
-     - move the camera view
+     - Move the camera view
-   * - shift + arrow keys
+   * - Shift + arrow keys
-     - rotate the camera view around the left-right or top-bottom axis of the scene
+     - Rotate the camera view around the left-right or top-bottom axis of the scene
-   * - ``i``
+   * - Key ``i``
-     - sets the scene view to default view set by GUI parameter :python:`initial_camera` or the y-side view if not provided
+     - Sets the scene view to default view set by GUI parameter :python:`initial_camera` (y-side view if not provided)
-   * - ``h``
+   * - Key ``h``
-     - maximize scene (hides the sidebar)
+     - Maximize scene (hides the sidebar)
-   * - ``v``
+   * - Key ``v``
-     - toggle minimalistic view option
+     - Toggle minimalistic view option
-   * - ``c``
+   * - Key ``c``
-     - toggle high contrast mode
+     - Toggle high contrast mode
-   * - ``b``
+   * - Key ``b``
-     - toggle label visibility
+     - Toggle label visibility
-   * - ``d``
+   * - Key ``d``
-     - render detector image with the current settings
+     - Render detector image with the current settings
-   * - ``0``
+   * - Key ``0``
-     - close all open pyplot plots
+     - Close all open pyplot plots
-   * - ``n``
+   * - Key ``n``
-     - randomly re-chose the plotted rays
+     - Randomly re-choose the plotted rays

-Inside the scene in the bottom left you can find orientation axes, that display the directions of the cartesian axes in the 3D view.
+There are orientation axes in the bottom left of the scene that display the directions of the cartesian axes in the 3D view.
 The labels on the handles are clickable and set the camera to the corresponding view.

 When an action/tasks is running, you are informed by a status text in the bottom right of the scene.

 **Picking and Clicking**

-A list of properties for the selected ray is shown when clicking on the ray intersection of ray and surface.
+After clicking a ray intersection on a surface, a list of properties on the selected ray section is displayed.
 The intersection position is also marked with a red crosshair, while the picked ray is highlighted in red.
 Even more properties are shown when using ``Shift + Click``.

-Right-clicking inside the scene displays the coordinates of the picked point.
+Right-clicking inside the scene displays the coordinates of the picked position.
 ``Shift + Right Click`` moves the currently selected detector to the picked z-position.

 **High Contrast Mode**

-By activating the high contrast mode the background becomes white and all geometry elements grey or black.
+Activate the high contrast mode to make the background white and show all other elements in grayscale.
-This is useful when creating scene views for academic output, as the background color in documents is also white.
+This is useful when creating scene views for academic output, as the background color in these documents is also white.

 .. figure:: ../images/example_double_gauss.png
   :align: center
   :width: 800
   :class: dark-light

-  With :python:`plot_dark_mode` enabled.
+  :ref:`example_double_gauss` example with :python:`high_contrast`-mode enabled.

 Sidebar